 - The Kitchn – Another long thread discussion on exploding Pyrex.

 - Pyrex Loves – She gives her take on the issue.

 Sources for Vintage Pyrex Dishes

 Vintage Pyrex, Corningware and Corelle turn up everywhere!
 You’ll find it at thrift stores, low end antique dealers and garage sales.
 Many times people give it away as cast-offs.
 I’ve gotten most of mine this way.
 I’ve bought some Corelle new over the past 10 years or so.
 It’s still really inexpensive new and they have a couple of designs I like still in production.
-Other things that are more unique I’ve bought on eBay.
+Other things that are more unique I’ve bought on eBay or Amazon.

 Tell us about your vintage Pyrex, Corningware and Corelle … what do you love about it?